CasparKielwein/Aaargh/Items.md

 #### Robes of the Archmage
 Cloth robes, no real amor.

-* You start each encounter with one additional Power Point
+* You start each encounter with one additional Power-Point

+#### Conduit Armor

+You gain resistance to lightning damage.
+Whenever you take lightning damage ou deal half of that damage to each creature adjacent to you.

+#### Hammer of the Thundergod

+#### Songblade
+Any blade weapon
+The songblade emits unnatural sounds and music when you fight with it.
+It counts as a muiscal instrument and you are automatically proficient with it.

+### Berserker Armor
+Barely any armor, mostly the hide of bears.

+Light Armor suited for melee fighters